Aging in Place

-Aging In Place & Universal Design
+Aging in Place with Universal Design

 By 2030, nearly one in five Americans will be over age 65.
 Today, more than 35 million Americans are age 65 or above – a tenfold increase in the 65 and over population since 1900.